 The Foundation receives income from restricted funds held at the Vancouver Foundation.
 The Foundation's rights to the capital have certain restrictions and, accordingly, these funds are not reflected in these financial statements, except as described below.
-Funds held at the Vancouver Foundation for which the Foundation is the sole recipient of the income have a market value as at March 31, 2017 of approximately \$9,423,000 (2016 - \$9,329,000).
+Funds held at the Vancouver Foundation for which the Foundation is the sole recipient of the income have a market value as at March 31, 2018 of approximately \$8,922,000 (2017 - \$9,423,000).

-Of this \$9,423,000 (2016 - \$9,329,000), approximately \$1,928,000 (2016 - \$2,383,000) relates to the Children's Hospital Foundation Capital Fund (the "Capital Fund").
-This Capital Fund is administered by a separate Board of Directors (the "Capital Fund Board") originally established by the Health Centre.
-At the discretion of the Capital Fund Board, 25% of the capital from this fund can be withdrawn and disbursed to the Foundation in any one year.
+Of this \$8,922,000 (2017 - \$9,423,000), approximately \$1,443,000 (2017 - \$1,928,000) relates to the Children's Hospital Foundation Capital Fund (the "Capital Fund").
+This Capital Fund is administered by the Foundation's Board of Directors.
+At the discretion of the Foundation's Board of Directors, 25% of the capital from this fund can be withdrawn and disbursed to the Foundation in any one year.

-The Vancouver Foundation manages the investments in the Capital Fund but disbursements are at the absolute discretion of the Capital Fund Board.
-The members of the Capital Fund Board are the society members of the Foundation.
+The Vancouver Foundation manages the investments in the Capital Fund but disbursements are at the absolute discretion of the Foundation's Board of Directors.
 As a result, the Foundation is deemed to control the Capital Fund.
 Hence, the Capital Fund is reflected in these financial statements.
 In the current year, 25% of the capital from this fund was withdrawn and disbursed to the Foundation.

-All of the restricted funds, with the exception of the Capital Fund, of approximately \$7,495,000 (2016 - \$6,946,000) will remain with the Vancouver Foundation in perpetuity, with the income flowing to the Foundation.
+All of the restricted funds, with the exception of the Capital Fund, of approximately \$7,479,000 (2017 - \$7,495,000) will remain with the Vancouver Foundation in perpetuity, with the income flowing to the Foundation.
 Hence, these funds are not reflected in these financial statements.